 1.2.
 You must complete at least 15 credits in each area of concentration.
 If you have three areas of concentration, the credits will be 15+15+15.
 If you have two areas, they may be divided 15+30 or 21+24 or any other way, as long as you have at least 15 credits in each area.

 1.3.
 Because MTD is a program of the College of Arts and Sciences, there is a limit on the number of credits you may include from departments in other branches of the university.
-No more than 15 credits may be in branches of the university other than the College of Arts and Sciences. ( Business Management, Applied Math, Computer Science, Information Systems, Engineering, Health Sciences, and Marine Sciences are outside the College of Arts and Sciences ) Therefore, if one of your areas is outside of Arts and Sciences, you must take at least 30 credits in your remaining one or two areas to make up the 45 required for the major.
+No more than 15 credits may be in branches of the university other than the College of Arts and Sciences. ( Business Management, Applied Math, Computer Science, Information Systems, Engineering, Health Sciences, Marine Sciences, and School of Journalism are outside the College of Arts and Sciences ) Therefore, if one of your areas is outside of Arts and Sciences, you must take at least 30 credits in your remaining one or two areas to make up the 45 required for the major.

 2. Upper-division credits

 You must have a total of at least 30 Upper Division credits (credits in courses numbered 300 or above) in your two or three MTD areas of concentration combined.
 These must include at least 9 upper division credits in one area and 9 upper division credits in another area.
 There is no requirement to have upper division courses in your third area.
 At least 15 upper-division credits must be taken at Stony Brook.

 (Remember that the University requires every student to complete 39 upper division credits.
 This means that if you have only 30 in your MTD fields of concentration you must have an additional 9 upper division credits in other subjects.)